 Does neuroticism decrease with age?

 This is dependent on several factors.
 Neuroticism can fluctuate based on interventions like lifestyle changes and regular therapy treatments.
-If you’re having issues with neurosis and you need to talk to someone, the professional counselors and therapists at BetterHelp.com are available 24 hours a day.
+If you’re having issues with neurosis and you need to talk to someone, the professional counselors and therapists at BetterHelp.com are available every day.

 Is OCD a neurosis?

 Obsessive-compulsive disorder can be a result of having a neurotic disposition.
-People with obsessive-compulsive disorder often have neurotic tendencies which include overthinking, obsessing about minor details, and bouts of ever-present anxiety.
+People with obsessive-compulsive disorder often have neurotic tendencies that include overthinking, obsessing about minor details, and bouts of ever-present anxiety.